neondatabase/website/content/docs/get-started-with-neon/get-started-branching.md

 To view the branches in a Neon project:

-1. In the Neon Console, select a project from the project list.
+1. In the Neon Console, select a project.
 2. Select the **Branches** tab to view the branches for the project.
 3. Select a branch from the table to view details about the branch, including the branch's endpoint hostname.